marthoc/GarHAge/README.md

 Replace `notify.ios_your_device_name_here` with the name assigned to your device by Home Assistant (for example, if Home Assistant knows your device as "steves_iphone", your notify statement would be: `notify.ios_steves_iphone`.

+Be sure to replace `cover.garage_door_1` if the  name of your garage door in Home Assistant is different.

 If you wish to notify only when the garage door either opens _or_ closes, add a `to` statement to the trigger following `entity_id` and specify either "open" or "close", e.g.:

 ```
 - id: xyz
-  alias: Notify iOS device when garage door opens or closes
+  alias: Notify iOS device when garage door opens
   trigger:
     - platform: state
       entity_id: cover.garage_door_1